Female Cigar Smokers: How They Broke Taboo

 FEMALE CIGAR SMOKERS.
 THEIR STORY.
 THEIR LEGACY

 When you think about legendary cigar smokers, your thoughts are immediately drawn to men.
 Devotees of Cuban Cigars like Fidel Castro, Winston Churchill and John F. Kennedy, to directors like Alfred Hitchcock and Charlie Chaplin.
 Marlene Dietrich remains one of the only poster girls to represent cigars from a bygone time.
-With that being said, if you dig a little deeper and uncover the story of cigars and their popularity, you’ll find women have always been an accomplish to their legacy.
+With that being said, if you dig a little deeper and uncover the story of cigars and their popularity, you’ll find women have always been an accomplishment to their legacy.

 GENDER ASSUMPTIONS - We mentioned Rudyard Kipling in our post: The Art Between a Cuban and Their Creative Cigar.
 He famously distinguished a link between cigar gender stereotypes, with his line “A woman is only a woman but a good cigar is a smoke”.
 Notably, other leading male cigar smokers have also highlighted the strict relationship between men and cigars.
 Groucho Marx said “Given the choice between a woman and a cigar, I will always choose the cigar”, and Samuel Fuller remarked “A woman is just a script, but a cigar is a motion picture”.
 Tobacco itself has been enjoyed by women for thousands of years.
 Aztec women were known to smoke and Spanish conquistadors (Spanish and Portuguese soldiers) reported female smokers in Peru, around 1500.
 The Spanish played a significant role in unearthing the representation of cigars as a luxurious and affluent status-symbol.
 Countesses and duchesses in Spain delighted in smoking them.
 The Spanish were quick to realise the superiority of Habanos over other cigars, and the country soon demanded their smoke originated from Havana.